-River’s Edge Outfitters: My first time fly fishing I hired a guide hired was from River’s Edge Outfitters in Cherokee, NC.
+For my first time fly fishing I hired a guide hired was from River’s Edge Outfitters in Cherokee, NC.
 I just did a web search knowing Cherokee had some beautiful waters and put down a deposit.
 Little did I know my guide was going to open up a new path in life for me and become a friend.
 The day I decided to learn to fly fish was the day I started living.
-I really don’t know how to explain it other than I caught fish that day, which was kind of the plan, but fly fishing opened up a whole new world for me.
+I really don’t know how to explain it other than I caught fish that day, which was kind of the plan.
+But fly fishing opened up a whole new world for me.
 I hope it offers you something similar.

 My guide, Levi, at River’s Edge started it all.
 I can’t say it enough, sometimes you have to pay for what you want.
 Even if you learn how to fly fish in your home waters, not all waters and fish are created equal.
-Hire a guide, support small business!
+Hire a guide, and support small businesses.
 In addition, it’s hard to pick a guide service, especially when there are no guarantees you’ll put fish in your net.
-See below to help narrow your guide search.

-Orvis: This Vermont company is a proud supporter of women getting on the water and their movement, Orvis 50/50.
-Not only do they offer FREE fly casting lessons, Casting 101, they have a complete website full of “How-to” videos and articles on everything fly fishing.
+This Vermont company is a proud supporter of women getting on the water and their movement, Orvis 50/50.
+Not only do they offer FREE fly casting lessons, Casting 101, but they also have a complete website full of “how-to” videos and articles on everything fly fishing.
 There are Orvis-endorsed guides listed here as well.
-Orvis also offers equipment, accessories, and fly tying items.
+Orvis also offers equipment, accessories, and fly-tying items.
 I have always felt comfortable and have never been intimidated to ask questions about the local waters.